 If you want to create humidity, then I suggest keeping a water bowl in your tank during this process or installing a misting system that will automatically spray the inside of the tank so that you won’t have to.

 Sometimes, the water bowl doesn’t give you enough of what you need in order to create the humidity you’re looking for, so in situations like these, you are forced to spray the tank frequently just to keep the levels up and over time, that can get pretty tedious.
-To prevent that, I recommend looking at this misting system here on Amazon so that you’ll never have to spray again.
+To prevent that, I recommend looking at this reptile misting system so that you’ll never have to spray again.

 Water and knowing what humidity levels your leopard gecko’s tank is at is absolutely critical for their safety when going through their shed, so it’s best to have both within the tank to make sure everything goes smooth and so that there are no issues each time they go through it.